A Possible Cold Imprint of Voids on the Microwave Background Radiation: Stacking of Voids

 A $\sim 2 \sigma$ signal is by no means significant.
 There is a 5$\%$ chance of it being random noise, in which case it may be sensitive to cuts we impose in the catalog.
 It is therefore instructive to test how the result varies with our selection criteria.
 To do this, we vary the void size cut around our fiducial choice over a wide range.
 Another quantity that could be used to remove unphysical voids is the ratio of the density on the ridge, $\rho_{\rm r}$, to its lowest density $\rho_{\rm min}$.
 A higher value of $\rho_{\rm r}/\rho_{\rm min}$ means the void is more significant.
 This is a good quantifier of the probability $P$ of a void being real (one minus the probability of it arising in a Poisson process),

 \citep{Neyrinck08}.
 This ratio is also essentially the quantity known as persistence, a common measure of a feature's robustness in computational topology \citep[e.g.][]{Sousbie2011}.

 In Fig.\ \ref{2Dparameter}, we show the mean CMB imprints of void samples characterized by different cuts in these two quantities.
-The result from our fiducial cuts correspond to the pixel value at ($r_{\rm cut}/r_{\rm cut, default}=1$, $\rho_{\rm r}/\rho_{\rm min}=1$).
+The result from our fiducial cuts, as used in Fig.\ \ref{detection}, correspond to the pixel value at ($r_{\rm cut}/r_{\rm cut, default}=1$, $\rho_{\rm r}/\rho_{\rm min}=1$), indicated by the red triangle.
 Pixels at larger $r_{\rm cut}/r_{\rm cut, default}$ represent results from stacking voids of larger radii, while those with larger $\rho_{\rm r}/\rho_{\rm min}$ are from stacking voids of greater significance.
+Note that $r_{\rm cut}/r_{\rm cut, default}$ \red{constitutes an array of separate $r_{\rm cut}$ thresholds in each of the six sub-samples, since each has its own mean galaxy separation}.
+This is different from the case of treating voids of all the six sub-samples together, sorting them and thresholding them with one \red{single} value of $r_{\rm cut}$, as we do in Fig.\ \ref{detection}.
 Overall, the stacked-filtered temperatures remain negative in this wide range of selection criteria.
 Moreover, there is an tendency for the amplitude to increase towards those pixels at the top-right corner, suggesting that the amplitude of the signal does increase with the size and the significance of voids, just like the ISW signal would be expected to behave.
 This suggests that the selection criteria we derive from our simulations are sensible in selecting physically meaningful voids that give cold CMB imprints in the observations.